broadlume/Web2TextLeadProcessor/README.md

 Q. A location has open Web2Text leads and changes it's phone number in Nexus/Salesforce

 A. Old Web2Text leads will continue to go to the old phone number, while new ones will go to the new phone number

+Q. Two locations have the same phone number and two leads are created against both locations with the same phone number

+A. Two Web2Text leads will be open for each location using the same Twilio conversation